streamanalyze/sa.documentation/README.md

 2.4 Functions

 The create function statement defines a new user function.
 Functions can be defined as one of the following:
-Stored functions are stored in the Amos II database as a table.
+Stored functions are stored in the sa.amos database as a table.
 Derived functions are defined by a single query that returns the result of the a function call for given parameters.
 Foreign functions are defined in an external programming language.
 Foreign functions can be defined in the programming languages C/C++ [Ris12], Java [ER00], and Lisp [Ris06].
 Procedural functions are defined using procedural AmosQL statements that can have side effects changing the state of the database.
 Procedural functions makes AmosQL computationally complete.